 SEA Ceramic Periods of Production

 Southeast Asian ceramics have been produced in the region since prehistoric times.
-As preliminary reading, we recommend the book on early earthenware in Southeast Asia published by Professor John Miksic, an Honorary Member of the society and world-recognised expert on Southeast Asian archaeology.
+As preliminary reading, we recommend Earthenware in Southeast Asia published by Professor John N. Miksic, an Honorary Member of the society and world-recognised expert on Southeast Asian archaeology.

 This timeline shows the beginning of local, regional production that coincides with two things:

 - The establishment of the great Southeast Asian civilisations such as Angkor, and hence the historic nature of these ceramics; and

 - The beginning of Southeast Asian mass production, and eventually regional trade.

 This timeline therefore presents a summary of the events that coincide and sometimes overlap, so that a comprehensive historic overview of Southeast Asian ceramic production can be gained.

 Mainland Southeast Asia is the focus of this timeline as ceramic production there is more profuse and better documented than anywhere else in Southeast Asia.

 By the term ‘Mainland Southeast Asia’, we refer to countries such as Myanmar, Thailand, Cambodfia and Vietnam.
 Use this timeline which shows the periods of production in conjunction with our country articles.